lukaszkukla/safely/README.md

 1. Simple registration, login and logout function
 1. Capture a hazard on a mobile device
 1. Ability to edit and update existing records
-1. View open and unresolved records
+1. View, open and edit records
-1. Ability to change status when hazard is resolved
+1. Ability to change status and risk level of a recorded hazard

 &nbsp;